MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Troubleshoot deployment

-* If you can't find the Application Url to access the website.
+* You forgot the Application Url to access the website.
   * In the Azure portal, go to the **Overview** page of the Container App and look for the **Application Url**.
   * In VS Code, go to the Azure extension and select the **Container Apps** section.
 Expand the subscription, expand the container environment, and when you find the container app, right-click **python-container-app** and select **Browse**.
-  * In Azure CLI,
+  * With Azure CLI, use the command `az containerapp show -g <res-group> -n python-container-app --query properties.configuration.ingress.fqdn`.

 * Image doesn't appear in the Azure Container Registry.
-  * Check that output of the Azure CLI command or VS Code Output and look for messages to confirm success.
+  * Check the output of the Azure CLI command or VS Code Output and look for messages to confirm success.
   * Check that the name of the registry was specified correctly in your build command with the Azure CLI or in the VS Code prompts.
   * Make sure your credentials haven't expired.
-For example, with Azure CLI, run `az login`.
-In VS Code, find the target registry in the Docker extension and refresh.
+For example, in VS Code, find the target registry in the Docker extension and refresh.
+In Azure CLI, run `az login`.

 * Website returns "Bad Request (400)".
-  * Check the environment variables passed in to the container.
-The error is indicative of not being able to connect to the PostgreSQL instance.
+  * Check the PostgreSQL environment variables passed in to the container.
+This error often indicates that the Python code can't connect to the PostgreSQL instance.
-  * Check that there's a container environment variable `RUNNING_IN_PRODUCTION` set to 1.
+  * Check that there's a container environment variable `RUNNING_IN_PRODUCTION` and it is set to 1.

 * Website returns "Not Found (404)".
   * Check the **Application Url** on the **Overview** page for the container.
-If the Application Url contains the word "internal", the ingress isn't set correctly.
+If the Application Url contains the word "internal", then ingress isn't set correctly.
   * Go to the **Ingress** resource of the container and make sure **HTTP Ingress** is enabled and **Accepting traffic from anywhere** is selected.

 [1]: https://github.com/Azure-Samples/msdocs-python-django-azure-container-app
 [2]: https://github.com/Azure-Samples/msdocs-python-flask-azure-container-app
 [3]: https://portal.azure.com/